bovinehero/shodan-heroku/README.md

 > TODO: update this

-A custom Heroku app was used to deploy the demo website, however deploying the code for use can be accomplished by can be accomplished by cloning the release branch:
+A custom Heroku app was used to deploy the demo website, however deploying the code for local use can be accomplished by can be accomplished by cloning the release branch:

 ``` sh
 git clone <url>